Ajahn Sumedho: Biography

 Ajahn Sumedho, also known as Luang Por Sumedho, was born Robert Karr Jackman in Seattle, Washington, in 1934.
 (Sumedho is his Dhamma name, and Ajahn, meaning "teacher", and Luang Por, meaning "venerable father", are honorific terms.)
 During the Korean War he served for four years from the age of 18 as a United States Navy medic.
 He then did a BA in Far Eastern studies and graduated in 1963 with an MA in South Asian studies at the University of California, Berkeley.
 After a year as a Red Cross social worker, Jackman served with the Peace Corps in Borneo from 1964 to 1966 as an English teacher.
 On break in Singapore, sitting one morning in a sidewalk café, he watched a Buddhist monk walk by and thought to himself, "That looks interesting."
-In 1966, he became a novice or samanera at Wat Sri Saket in Nong Khai, northeast Thailand.
-He ordained as a bhikkhu (Buddhist monk) in May the following year.
+In 1966, he became a novice or samanera at Wat Sri Saket in Nong Khai, northeast Thailand, and spent his novice year in a hut at Wat Noen Phra Nao Wanaram, a vipassanā meditation centre in the same town.
+He took bhikkhu ordination at Wat Sri Saket on 8 July 1967.

 From 1967 to 1977 at Wat Nong Pah Pong, he trained under Ajahn Chah.
 He has come to be regarded as the latter's most influential Western disciple.
 In 1975, he helped to establish and became the first abbot of the International Forest Monastery, Wat Pa Nanachat in northeast Thailand founded by Ajahn Chah for training his non-Thai students.
 In 1977, Ajahn Sumedho accompanied Ajahn Chah on a visit to England.
 After observing a keen interest in Buddhism among Westerners, Ajahn Chah encouraged Ajahn Sumedho to remain in England for the purpose of establishing a branch monastery in the UK.
 This became Cittaviveka Forest Monastery in West Sussex.

 Ajahn Sumedho was granted authority to ordain others as monks shortly after he established Cittaviveka Forest Monastery.
 He then established a ten precept ordination lineage for women, "Siladhara".

 Until his retirement, Ajahn Sumedho was the abbot of Amaravati Buddhist Monastery near Hemel Hempstead in England, which was established in 1984.
 Amaravati is part of the network of monasteries and Buddhist centres in the lineage of Ajahn Chah, which now extends across the world, from Thailand, New Zealand and Australia, to Europe, Canada, and the United States.
 Ajahn Sumedho played an instrumental role in building this international monastic community.

 Ajahn Sumedho's imminent retirement was announced in February 2010, and he retired in November of that year.
 His successor is the English monk Ajahn Amaro, hitherto co-abbot of the Abhayagiri branch monastery in California's Redwood Valley.
 Ajahn Sumedho returned to Amaravati Buddhist Monastery near Hemel Hempstead in England in 2020 and now resides there.